-The FTE has clear applications in educational practice, where maintaining study effort, learning efficiency, and retention of learned materials are important (Szpunar et al., 2013).
-In this study, we aimed to determine whether partial and distributed tests-probably more representative of classroom practice than full tests-are sufficient to produce the FTE, and whether they are detrimental to untested material.
+The forward testing effect has clear applications in educational practice, where maintaining study effort, learning efficiency, and retention of learned materials are important (Szpunar et al., 2013).
+In this study, we aimed to determine whether partial and distributed tests - probably more representative of classroom practice than full tests - are sufficient to produce the forward testing effect, and whether they are detrimental to untested material.

-We consistently found benefits in new learning with partial tests (Experiments 1 and 4) and partial-distributed tests (Experiments 2 and 3) using multilist, paired-associate designs with both face-name and foreign-language vocabulary learning.
-All four experiments replicated the FTE, with enhanced learning in a full-test group relative to a restudy group.
-Experiment 1 showed that a partial test, which only included half the pairs from the previous list, was effective in enhancing criterial list learning.
-Experiment 2 found that partial-distributed tests, which included some pairs from the just-studied list, as well as some pairs from prior lists, also enhanced learning relative to a full-restudy group.
-Experiment 3 showed that this condition was also effective compared to a distributed-restudy group.
-Experiment 4 demonstrated that testing eight or four (out of 12) pairs could generate a FTE when compared to restudying eight or four pairs, respectively.
-Although there was some decrease in the effect size of the FTE with fewer tested items in Experiment 4, in all cases, the magnitude of the effects produced by partial and/or distributed tests did not differ significantly from the effect produced by a full test.
-We did not directly compare or separate the effects of partial versus distributed testing, and so it is not clear whether there are differences in the strength of FTEs based on test pair distribution, which should be an avenue of future research.
+We consistently found benefits in new learning with partial tests (Experiment 1 & 4) and partial distributed tests (Experiments 2 & 3) using multi-list, paired associate designs with both face-name and foreign-language vocabulary learning.
+All four experiments replicated the FTE, with enhanced learning in a full test group relative to a restudy group.
+Experiment 1 showed that a partial test, which only included half the pairs from the previous list, was effective in enhancing criterial test learning.
+Experiment 2 found that partial distributed tests, which included some pairs from the just-studied list, as well as some pairs from prior lists, also enhanced learning relative to a full restudy group.
+Experiment 3 showed that this condition was also effective compared to a distributed restudy group.
+Experiment 4 demonstrated that testing 8 or 4 (out of 12) pairs could generate a forward testing effect when compared to restudying 8 or 4 pairs, respectively.
+Although there was some decrease in the effect size of the forward testing effect with fewer tested items in Experiment 4, in all cases, the magnitude of the effects produced by partial and/or distributed tests did not differ significantly from the effect produced by a full test.
+We did not directly compare or separate the effects of partial versus distributed testing, and so it is not clear whether there are differences in the strength of forward testing effects based on test pair distribution, which should be an avenue of future research.

 Nevertheless, from the available data, there is no reason to assume that partial, or partial and distributed testing is inferior to full testing.

-Prior-list intrusions were greater in restudy conditions than either full- or partial-test groups in all four experiments.
-An important theoretical contribution is the finding that PI, as measured by priorlist intrusions, substantially mediated the effect of testing on recall, providing support for release-from-PI theories (Szpunar et al., 2013).
+Prior list intrusions were greater in restudy conditions than either full or partial test groups in all four experiments.
+An important theoretical contribution is the finding that PI, as measured by prior list intrusions, substantially mediated the effect of testing on recall, providing support for release-from-PI theories (Szpunar et al., 2013).
 Although results were somewhat mixed, on the whole, we also observed lower response latency in test and partial test conditions relative to restudy, which also suggests less PI in these groups (see Supplemental Material).
 On the one hand, one might assume that partial and distributed tests would be less effective in reducing PI, as they may provide less differentiation between old and new lists.
-On the other hand, it is possible that any amount of retrieval from long-term memory, even if not from the just-studied list, is sufficient to reduce PI (see Pastötter et al., 2011).
+On the other, it is possible that any amount of retrieval from long-term memory, even if not from the just-studied list, is sufficient to reduce PI (see Pastötter et al., 2011).
 The results from the partial test conditions appear to indicate the latter.
-Intrusions mediated the effect of interim task on criterial test recall for both full- and partial-test groups, a novel result which conceptually replicates findings from Yang et al. (2022) and extends them to paired-associate learning and partial-test conditions.
+Intrusions mediated the effect of interim task on criterial test recall for both full- and partial-test groups, a novel result which conceptually replicates findings from Yang et al. (2022) and extends them to paired-associate learning and partial test conditions.